pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

 It brings benefits quite a bit, but it can be painful to manually update them every time in some cases (e.g. continuous deployment to your development environment for debugging, the latest prerelease to the staging environment).

 If you're experiencing any of the above pains, Event watcher is for you.
 Event watcher works as a helper facility to seamlessly link CI and CD.
-This feature lets you automatically update files managed by your Piped when an arbitrary event occurs.
+This feature lets you automatically update files managed by your Piped when an arbitrary event has occurred.
 While it empowers you to build pretty versatile workflows, the canonical use case is that you trigger a new deployment by image updates, package releases, etc.

 This guide walks you through configuring Event watcher and how to push an Event.